tscnlab/HahnEtAl_VisRes_2026/README.md

 <img src="https://github.com/tscnlab/Templates/blob/main/logo/logo_with_text-01.png" width="400"/>

-# Workflow description
+# Overview

+Repository for the publication: **Regulation of eye movements and pupil size in natural scenes**, publicly accessible under (https://doi.org/10.1016/j.visres.2026.108801)
-Here we explain the Python script processing and any manual steps in sequential order.
+Here we explain the Python script processing and any manual steps in sequential order to reproduce the analysis of the data

+## Cloning the repository

+This repository first needs to be cloned to a local directory on your machine

+## Data

+1. The data must be downloaded from the cloned "EyeMoveChar"-Repository.
+You should download all available datasets that are provided.
+2. The downloaded data must then all be placed in the same location on your machine.

+   2.1.
+Eye Movement Data: Here, a division of the whole-measurement data and initial-15s-data was performed.
+Depending on which code you would like to run, you only require one or the other.
+However, the scripts require all files to be downloaded from either "Data/Eye Movements/Initial 15s" or "Data/Eye Movements/Whole Measurement" to run smoothly.

+   2.2.
+Light: No separation between whole measurement or initial measurement sequence was performed here.
+Please download the data from "EyeMoveChar/Data/Light/cleaned_summary/mcs15.csv" and "EyeMoveChar/Data/Light/cleaned_summary/pupil_luminance.csv" for running the script.
+Here, relevant data from unwieldly raw data is summarized for easier analysis.
+The raw data is provided as well in "EyeMoveChar/Data/Light/raw" (Note: The code does not run with the .gos-files provided by the light measurement device.
+To view the .gos-files the required software is provided by Gigahertz-Optik (https://www.gigahertz-optik.com/en-us/product/msc15/) upon purchasing their product).

+   2.3.
+Post-measurement questionnaire: No separation between whole measurement or initial measurement sequence was performed here.
+Please download the data from" Data/Questionnaire/Post-measurement questionnaire/PMQ.csv"

+3. Videos, images and metadata of each measurement are available on FigShare (Indoor scene 1: https://doi.org/10.6084/m9.figshare.30518291; Indoor scene 2: https://doi.org/10.6084/m9.figshare.30520733; Indoor scene 3: https://doi.org/10.6084/m9.figshare.30520892; Outdoor scene 1: https://doi.org/10.6084/m9.figshare.30520829; Outdoor scene 2: https://doi.org/10.6084/m9.figshare.30520925; Outdoor scene 3: https://doi.org/10.6084/m9.figshare.30520979).).
+This data is not required for running the provided scripts.

-## Base code
+## Code
-This Python script is used to extract all the necessary data from the respective files in the "data" folder.
-In order to run the script successfully, all the files need to be downloaded and the script updated (source names) to direct it to the correct files.
-Run the individual subscripts one after another.

-### Light data
-The files that could be exported are in a .gos-format, which is not common and tricky to open with anything but the software used for the spectroradio meter MCS15 by Gigahertz Optik.
-The code das not run with the .gos-files and is instead fed with a summary file (mcs15.csv) that summarizes all light measurement data for every participant.
-Another file (pupil_luminance.csv) is used to plot the relationship between pupil size (mm) and luminance (lux).

-### Eye movement data
-The eye movement data analysis runs on the raw data .csf-files extracted by the Tobii Pro Glasses 3.
-The 5-second-interval analysis is performed with raw data that was extracted from five second long times of interst (TOI).
-The code of these TOI-analysis is similarly structures as the "whole measurement"-analysis.

-### Post-measurement questionnairs
-The post-measurement questionnaire data is summarized in a single table
+The notebooks in this repository were developed using Jupyter Notebook.
+All required Python packages are included in the Anaconda distribution.
+Installing Anaconda should therefore provide the necessary environmentto run the code.

+1. Depending on your preference for analysis, download the codes "EyeMoveChar-BaseCode_VR.ipynb" to analyze the full duration of eye movement measurements and/or "EyeMoveChar_TOI_Bins.ipynb" for analysis of the initial three 5 seconds time binse of each measurement.
+2. The manuscripts are quite large an require manual renaming of the path where the downloaded data is stored on you machine
+3. Run the individual subscripts of each code one after another